ZhuEthan/ZhuEthan.github.io/_posts/2020-08-03-MallocLab-In-CSAPP.md

 ![seglist](../img/seglist.png)

 Perfect!
 We probably could do more if we segment the list by size even finer granularity.
-But now I will stop here and summarize what I learned in the lab: Pointer manipulation on an empty memory page.
-System call sbrk() will always only return a new pointer to an empty page, "malloc" util on the application level will seek for free blocks.
+But now I will stop here and summarize what I learned in the lab:
+- Pointer manipulation on an empty memory page is very interesting.
+- System call sbrk() will always only return a new pointer to an empty page, "malloc" util on the application level will seek for free blocks and return pointers to caller.